mvccogo/VRF-DAIDALUS-CEI/README.md

 2. Compile the VRF plugin as a dynamic library (included in the solution as a VS project named "VRF-DAIDALUS-CEI")
 3. Launch VRF and create a new plugin entry (this will create the plugin .xml), link it to the .dll file compiled on step 2.
 4. Copy both the .lua file and the .xml file from VRF-scripts to VRF_DIR/data/simulationModelSets/EntityLevel/scripts to add the lua task.
+4.1.
+Alternatively, import the script package.
-5. Copy the .conf file from VRF-scripts to VRF_DIR/bin64/ to load DAIDALUS's configuration parameters.
+6. Copy the .conf file from VRF-scripts to VRF_DIR/bin64/ to load DAIDALUS's configuration parameters.

 ### Using the plugin